lindosystems/lindoapi.jl/README.md

 * ``LSloadInstruct``

 ### Calling The Optimizer
-and soon the changes will be less frequent and drastic.
-There are three routines for calling Lindo API’s solver.

 *  ``LSoptimize(pModel, nMethod, pnSolStatus)`` Use this when all variables are continuous.
 * ``LSsolveMIP(pModel, pnMIPSolStatus)``   When there is one or more integer variables.